Integrating Services

 500, 502, 503, 504 |

 Don’t return 500 for validation errors — use 422.
-This prevents unnecessary retries:
+Otherwise we’ll retry something that was never going to work:

 if not valid_input(data):